1. Is the Peace Corps hard to get into? Do I really need this program?

 3. What is the deadline for the application?

-The PC Prep program has two deadlines: September 30 (fall semester) and January 31 (winter semester).
-You can apply throughout the year, and we review applications on these two dates.
-We will notify you when your application has been accepted and invite you to a welcome orientation to meet the other participants and learn more about the program.
+Starting in Fall 2020, applications will be accepted on a rolling basis throughout the calendar year.
+We will notify you when your application has been accepted and invite you to a welcome orientation to learn more about the program.

 4. What if I sign up for the Peace Corps Prep program but don't complete it for some reason?